iTwin/bis-schemas/docs/writing-schema-documentation.md

 For more information visit the [Schema documentation style guide](./schema-documentation-style-guide.md).

+## Viewing the Schema Docs in a local iTwin.js build

+Check the wiki page in `BIS` section to get more information.

 ## Publishing Schema Documentation

 Markdown files are generated and published as an artifact for every released schema by default (see [Docs Generation Build](../tools/MarkdownGeneration/generate-docs.yaml)).
-This artifact is published automatically as part of the iModel.js doc build.
-To make the schema visible in the iModel.js docs you must add it to the domains index page (docs/bis/domains/index.md) in the iModel.js repo
+This artifact is published automatically as part of the iTwin.js doc build.
+To make the schema visible in the iTwin.js docs you must add it to the domains index page (docs/bis/domains/index.md) in the itwinjs-core repo.

-> WARNING:  When the documentation is added to the iModel.js docs it will be published publicly for anyone to see, so you will need to consider if that's what you want for your domain.
+> WARNING:  When the documentation is added to the itwinjs-core docs it will be published publicly for anyone to see, so you will need to consider if that's what you want for your domain.

-> NOTE: Currently there is no other published location for Schema documentation, only on the iModel.js site.
+> NOTE: Currently there is no other published location for Schema documentation, only on the iTwin.js site.